Skip Ribbon Commands

 Sickle cell disease may cause damage to the spleen, kidneys, lungs and brain.
 Once damaged by sickled cells the spleen may not be able to filter bacteria from the blood as well as normal.

-As a result, infants and children with sickle cell disease have a compromised immune system, which means they are more likely to have certain infections which may be fatal.
+As a result, infants and children with sickle cell disease have a compromised immune system.
+This means they are more likely to have certain infections which may be fatal.

 Antibiotics to prevent secondary infections in infants & children with sickle cell disease: